Creating and Maintaining a Focus in Single-Session Therapy

 Checking that both are maintaining the focus

-Sometimes it is difficult for the counsellor to know whether or not a client has wandered away from an agreed focus.
-Thus, what appears, at first sight, to be a departure from the focus, maybe a vital elaboration on a topic that clarifies the focus.
-Mutual dialogue is a critical feature in SST, so when this happens, the counsellor checks with the client that the focus is being maintained.
+Sometimes it is difficult for the therapist to know whether a client has strayed from an agreed focus.
+Thus, what appears, at first sight, to be a departure from the focus may be a vital elaboration on a topic that clarifies the focus.
+Mutual dialogue is a critical feature of SST, so when this occurs, the therapist checks with the client that the focus is maintained.

-Counsellor: Can I just something check with you?
+Therapist: Can I just check something with you?

 Client: OK.